 The hall was designed by architects HazleMcCormackYoung with structural engineers CTP and mechanical and electrical engineers BSP.
 Adrian James Acoustics was appointed early on at Stage 2 to carry out acoustic design and theatre consultancy roles for this project.

 Key to the hall’s flexibility was the stage engineering design.
 The stage can transform from an open concert platform to a fully-masked proscenium stage for drama, with a capacity adjustable between 389 and 600 seats.

 In April 2018 a ceremony of groundbreaking took place, attended by local dignitaries.
 Less than 18 months later, the hall was ready for commissioning, and a service of dedication was held – ushering a new chapter in the history of the College.
 AJA’s Principal Acoustics and Theatre Consultant Ian Rees was there to attend this special event.

-The Great Hall will be fully operational soon, and in late October will act as the venue for two concerts in the Canterbury Festival.
-This new relationship with the Festival is one of the benefits which the new hall will offer to the city as well as to the school itself.
+The Great Hall became fully operational in October 2019 when it was the venue for two concerts in the Canterbury Festival.
+This new relationship with the Festival is one of the benefits which the new hall offers to the city as well as to the school itself.

 The Covid-19 pandemic brought an extended period of closure, but now the venue is preparing for an exciting future with a series of public concerts.
 Our recent visit to the Hall confirmed that this substantial building is maturing to its full potential.
 AJA is delighted to have been part of the team behind this local landmark.